codyjohnsontx/Ron-Swanson-Quote-Generator/README.md

 ## About

 The Ron Swanson Quotes Website is a fun project that fetches quotes from the Ron Swanson quotes API and displays them on the webpage.
-It's a single-page application designed to provide users with a random Ron Swanson quote with just a click of a button.
+It's a single-page application designed to provide users with a random Ron Swanson quote with just a click of Ron's head!

 ## Features